admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 To initialize a character with all abilities (and, if they are a sorcerer, all spells from Lorebooks they know), go to the Items tab and drag-and-drop the adequate folder to the character sheet.

 The folder will only appear if the Host first goes to the Compendium tab, right clicks on each desired pack and selects 'Import All Content'.

+Once imported, the "Abilities" folder in Foundry's "Items" sidebar tab may be drag-and-dropped onto the "Abilities"tab of Character sheets to initialize it with all abilities.

 ## Alternative: Diaries as Journal Entries
 To reinforce the notion of character diaries being a part of the world, the Host may elect to have a dedicated Journal Entry for the diary of Dramatic (or Host) Characters.